 how the peep learning together programme is delivered

-All delivery is underpinned by ORIM and also supports adults to gain qualifications which recognise their learning during the sessions.
+All delivery is underpinned by ORIM and can also support adults to gain qualifications which recognise their learning during the sessions.

 elements of a peep session